imdhiep/gbpl2024/README.md

 ### **Step 1: Hardware Setup**

-Ensure that your hardware is connected correctly as shown in the image below (image of your hardware setup should be inserted here).
+Ensure that your hardware is connected correctly as shown in the demo video.

 ### **Step 2: Software Setup**